DIY sundial - with free template

 2. Place the cut-out sundial on the trivet.

-3. Push the wooden skewer through the centre of the sundial into the saucer so that the sundial cannot slip and the pole remains perpendicular to the dial.
-And look: that's how quickly the sundial is made!
+3. Stick the wooden skewer through the centre of the sundial into the trivet so that the sundial cannot slip and the so-called pole stick remains perpendicular to the dial.
+And lo and behold: the sundial is ready in no time!

 DIY sundial for children

-Now you can place the self-made sundial outside and observe the time.
-Choose a particularly sunny day, because the fewer clouds there are in the sky, the better you can observe the shadows falling on the dial.
-Maybe you can even film the sundial you've made for a few hours and watch the accelerated long-term recording later.
-The children will love seeing how the experiment they've made works!
+Now you can put your homemade sundial outside and watch the time.
+Choose a particularly sunny day, because the fewer clouds there are in the sky, the better you can see the shadow falling on the dial.
+Maybe you can even film your homemade sundial for a few hours and watch the time-lapse recording later.
+The children will love seeing how their homemade experiment works!

-If you like the sundial and would like to make more, you can find more craft templates to print out here.
-Why not take a look at Pinterest too!
-We've put together lots of boards on different topics for you there.
+If you like the sundial and would like to do more crafts, you can find more craft templates to print out here.
+Take a look at Pinterest too!
+We have put together lots of boards on different topics for you there.

 Bring even more sunshine into your child's room

-Matching the sundial, you can bring even more sunshine into your child's room.
-Our sun wall stickers enchant every child's kingdom and can be perfectly combined with our colourful rainbows and clouds.
+To match the sundial, you can bring even more sunshine into your child's room.
+Our sun wall stickers will enchant any child's room and can be perfectly combined with our colourful rainbows and clouds.